Places to Visit near Kathmandu

 Best Time: November-March

 Pretty as a picture - that is how one can perfectly describe Bandipur.
-This living and breathing abode of Newari culture is a hilltop settlement in the Gandaki Zone at 1030 metres, some 700 metres above the Marsyangdi River.
-The municipality snuggles itself on the saddle of the Mahabharat Range of the Himalayas.
-Bandipur is a perfect weekend retreat from Kathmandu or Pokhara, now that it is connected with the highway by an access road.
-There isn't much to see, so hoping for an extensive session of sightseeing will meet with disappointment.
+Newari culture's living and breathing abode is a hilltop settlement in the Gandaki Zone at 1030 meters, some 700 meters above the Marsyangdi River.
+Bandipur is a perfect weekend retreat from Kathmandu or Pokhara now that it is connected to the highway by an access road.
+There isn't much to see, so hoping for an extensive sightseeing session will meet with disappointment.

 Distance from Kathmandu: 147 km